ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 ## Analyze: Color

-The analyzed color in Sol LeWitt's work, keeps the same used standard as the repetition of the geometric form.
-The color used in his art work creates a mesmerizing vision for the viewer.
-Analyzing it is visible that the color used are mostly primary colors and the repetition are of the same diameter throughout the canvas.
+The analyzed color in Sol LeWitt's work, keeps the same used standard as the repetition of the geometric form, for that reason the color in combine with the geometric shapes, creates a mesmerizing vision for the viewer.
+Analyzing it is visible that the color used are mostly primary and secondary colours and the repetition are of the same diameter throughout the canvas.
 For a better comprehension, it was created a color palette with each color represented.

 ![](./assets/images/dma-color.png)